 What else is required of me for service?

 Most service sites have an initial orientation to familiarize you with the work of the agency and skills you need to be an effective volunteer.

 Many sites also require a volunteer application to be filled out for their records, as well as a background check if working with children.

 Any Other Questions?

-Contact the Coordinator of Community Partnerships & Service to learn more or visit the Social Action Suite in the Student Commons, 2nd Floor, Suite 203!
+Contact the Coordinator of Social Action to learn more or visit the Social Action Suite in the Student Commons, 2nd Floor, Suite 203!